 Contact the UISO directly at firstname.lastname@example.org.

 Risk management is everyone's responsibility.
 Lower your risk by taking our free, self-paced online information security awareness training for employees, Information Security Awareness.
-To access the course, log in to the Terranova app from the My Apps tab in the portal, My.Fordham.edu.
+To access the courses, log in to Terranova - Security Awareness in the academic section under My Apps in the portal, fordham.edu.

 The UISO manifests an environment where our partners are empowered to pursue innovation and effectively manage the associated risk.
 Guided by Fordham’s value of cura personalis, the UISO sits on the business side of the table in support of Fordham’s goals, analyzing information risk and information security, providing for the achievement of regulatory compliance aligned with the integrity of the University’s mission, and working diligently to deliver effective information security safeguards commensurate with the University’s naturally evolving risk appetite.